 To select text from the original PDF document (not from annotations), select Tool Extract Text.
 Select a region on the current page, that contains text.
 By default, the Extract text line by line setting will be active.
 When you switch to Extract text within a rectangle, you can select a rectangular area on the current page.
 This setting can be helpful to copy text from tables and columns.

 The quickest way to highlight text is to use the Extract Text tool like described above.
-Select Highlight from the context menu and pick one of the predefined colors, or select Current Marker to use the color that currently set for the Marker tool.
+Select Highlight from the toolbar right above the document (or right click for a context menu) and pick one of the predefined colors, or select Current Marker to use the color that currently set for the Marker tool.

 A fast way to underline or strike out text is to use the Extract Text tool like described above.
-Select Underline or Strikeout from the context menu and pick one of the predefined colors, or select Current Pen to use the color that currently set for the Pen tool.
+Select Underline or Strikeout from the toolbar right above the document (or right click for a context menu) and pick one of the predefined colors, or select Current Pen to use the color that currently set for the Pen tool.

 A quick way to create a Bookmark from the text you selected is to click the Create Bookmark option.
 This will prefill the bookmark caption with the text you selected and create a bookmark that will jump exactly to its original position in the document.